tcmetzger/pypresseportal/docs/usage_examples.rst

 Usage examples
 ==============

-The following examples give you an idea of what can be done with PyPresseportal.
-You can find more information about any of the classes, methods, and attributes in the :doc:`pypresseportal`.
+The following examples give you an idea of what can be done with PyPresseportal, featuring some of the functionalities of the library.
+However, PyPresseportal has several additional functions that are not part of these examples.
+You can find more information about all available classes, methods, and attributes in the :doc:`pypresseportal`.

 Police and fire department press releases for a specific state
 --------------------------------------------------------------